 BKT’s experience in treating digestate with FMX membrane filtration began in early 2009 with Mosch Thermische Installaties (MTI), a specialized biogas plant in the Netherlands.

 MTI had operated its biogas plant using tubular membranes and had tested ceramic membranes as an alternative for their high solid digestate with 10% total solids (TS).
 Neither membrane technologies were viable options due to extensive fouling, resulting in costly hauling expenses and membrane cleaning costs.
 In an effort to reduce operation and maintenance costs, MTI sought for a solution through BKT’s anti-fouling membrane filtration system, FMX.

 BKT installed three FMX S Class units to treat the high viscosity and high solids digestate (with glycerin, 3-4.5% TS).
 Along the journey, there were a few bumps in the road.
 Due to an incorrect control strategy employed in operation, the membranes were damaged as shown below.

 After the control issue was resolved, BKT devoted a task force to conduct six months of R&D to design more robust membranes to handle the high shear forces, streamlining and stabilizing FMX operations.

 Methylcellulose , Samsung Fine Chemical

 Methylcellulose wastewater treatment

 FMX technology was able to generate increased revenue with the sale of by-products, while lowering wastewater treatment expenses.
 With an increased confidence in FMX technology by Samsung Fine Chemicals known to have the most stringent technical specifications, resulted in the purchase of 8 FMX systems.
-FMX systems continue to perform with consistent throughput and reliability, even though they are operated under extremely challenging conditions.
-In fact the membranes from the first FMX system installation lasted 5 years, much longer than anticipated.
+FMX systems continue to perform with consistent throughput and reliability, even though they are operating under extremely challenging conditions.
+In fact, the membranes from the first FMX system installation lasted 5 years, much longer than anticipated.